nim-lang/nimble/readme.markdown

 If you would like to help, feel free to fork and make any additions you see fit and then send a pull request.

-If you have any questions about the project you can ask me directly on github, ask on the Nim [forum](http://forum.nim-lang.org), or ask on Freenode in the #nim channel.
+If you have any questions about the project, you can ask me directly on GitHub, ask on the Nim [forum](https://forum.nim-lang.org), or ask on Freenode in the #nim channel.

 ## Implementation details